 Step 2: Open VidNotes

-- iOS app: Download VidNotes from the App Store
+- iOS app.
+Download VidNotes from the App Store

-- Web app: Go to app.vidnotes.app in any browser
+- Web app.
+Go to app.vidnotes.app

-- Chrome extension: Install from the Chrome Web Store (available 2026)
+- Chrome extension.
+Install from the Chrome Web Store (available 2026)

 Step 3: Paste the URL and Start Transcription

-- Tap or click "New Project" / the "+" button
+- Tap "New Project" or the "+" button

-- Select "Paste URL"
+- Pick "Paste URL"

-- Paste your Loom URL
+- Paste the Loom link

 - Tap "Start Transcription"

-Step 4: Wait ~1-2 Minutes
+Step 4: Wait ~1 to 2 Minutes

 VidNotes will:

-- Detect the spoken language
+- Detect the language

-- Transcribe using AI speech models
+- Transcribe with AI speech models

 - Add timestamps to every sentence